This stack of images was shot on the 4th of June. I used a

 Divide 500 by your lens’ focal length.

 Keep your ISO as low as you can, while keeping the stars visible in the final image.
-Obviyusly you click these shots without a tripod.
+Obviyusly you click these shots without with a tripod.
 Be sure to not move it at all while clicking the images.

 Each image was well exposed and you could see the milky way pretty clearly so I ended up taking about 15 images in total.
 It is of utmost importance that you do not move the camera at all during these.